Code-Institute-Submissions/badminton-scorer/README.md

 The sites responsiveness was tested by the following methods:

-- used different web browser (Google Chrome, Moxilla Firefox, Microsoft Edge) to check for compatibility issue.
+- used different web browser (Google Chrome, Mozilla Firefox, Microsoft Edge) to check for compatibility issue.
 - Physical testing was conducted on desktop, tablet and mobile devices.
 - All buttons and clickable links and images were tested to ensure they are working as expected.
 - HTML, CSS, JavaScript and JQuery codes were formatted and validated through accessible online resources (see [Tools, Technology and Framework Used](#tools-technology-and-framework-used))